Here are answers to questions that have been asked; some only once, some more often.

 How can I know that I can trust you?
 Will you not disappear with my advance payment?

 Read Answer I will not disappear with your advance payment but technically there is no way that you can know that I will not.
 You’ll have to trust me.
 Just as I will have to trust you: will you really show up?
 Will you not steal things?
 Will you not be drunk and annoying all the time?
-If it helps: there have been 35 Crazy Camps so far (as per summer 2019), the whole Crazy Camp thing is my passion and joy, and there are better ways of making money than to run away with your advance payment.
+If it helps: there have been 50 Crazy Camps so far (as per spring 2024), the whole Crazy Camp thing is my passion and joy, and there are better ways of making money than to run away with your advance payment.
 By the way, please read the testimonials of previous Crazy Camp participants and feel free to check out the references that 160 people that met me in real life (in non-Crazy Camp context) wrote about me on Couchsurfing.
 And if you want, we can have a skype conversation.
 The link is on the Contact page :)

 What organization is behind the Crazy Camps?
 Some travel agency?